 Non-Employees - $250.00

 Please submit checks to the office no later then 7 days before class start date.

-***Due to the social distancing restraints at this time, we are not able to hold the Review Class.
-American Red Cross has developed a 120-day Extension Certification you can complete online to keep your current certification valid until the actual Review Class can be held.
+***Due to the social distancing restraints American Red Cross has developed a 120-day Extension Certification you can complete online to keep your current certification valid until you are able to take a Review Class.
 The Extension course is available at no cost.
 Please see the link below to get access to the extension course.